Allen Toussaint

 which won the prestigious Outer Circle Critics Award.

-by the local Minit Records to supervise its recording activities,
+when hired by the local Minit Records to supervise its recording

-awaiting their arrival of Harold Batiste.
-Toussaint quickly accumulated
+activities, awaiting their arrival of Harold Batiste.
+Toussaint

-an amazing string of hits for the label, producing, writing, arranging
+quickly accumulated an amazing string of hits for the label, producing,

-and often performing on tracks by Ernie K-Doe, Irma Thomas, Art
+writing, arranging and often performing on tracks by Ernie K-Doe,

-and Aaron Neville, Chris Kenner, and Benny Spellman, putting his
+Irma Thomas, Art and Aaron Neville, Chris Kenner, and Benny Spellman,

 of the Domino/Bartholomew era.